 Some scams might pretend to be from O2, or from an organisation you already deal with.
 It's important that we see examples of phishing emails, texts and websites so we can investigate and shut down scammers.
 To report a suspicious email, text or website:

-- forward the text message, including phone number or company name, to 7726.
+- Forward the text message, including phone number or company name, to 7726.
 It won’t cost you anything and it means we can investigate the sender

-- for emails, forward the message to the organisation that it claims to be from.
+- For emails, forward the message to the organisation that it claims to be from.
 You can look up the email address to send it to on that organisation’s website

-- for suspicious emails claiming to be from O2, create a new email draft with ‘Phishing’ as the subject.
-Attach the suspicious email and send it to firstname.lastname@example.org
+- For suspicious emails claiming to be from O2, create a new email draft with ‘Phishing’ as the subject.
+Attach the suspicious email and send it to email@example.com.

 Remember, if someone calls you saying they're from O2 and they ask for personal information, one-time codes, passwords and PINs, including bank details, make sure you check who they are first.
 Ask where they're calling from and take a number to call them back.
 If you have any doubts, call us to check - these could be nuisance calls, so see our advice on what to do about them.